 Firstly, the frames are practically indestructible and every moving part is as internal, sealed, and hands-off as possible.
 Parts are configurable, but most build use hub gears, a full chain case, and even hub brakes (instead of hydraulic disc brakes).
 With just occasional maintenance—annual, perhaps—it will serve your children and probably theirs.

 Secondly, the modular cargo design can carry multiple generations of your family at the same time.
 North Americans find this odd, but it’s not uncommon for the Dutch to ride with two children on such a bike as this.

 Highlights & considerations

 The Gr8 and Fr8 have extra-flexible sizing, so it’s easy to share a single bike between parents and older children.
 They accomplish this with an extra-slack seat tube that greatly lengthens the saddle-to-handlebar distance as you raise the seat.

 Note that these are heavy bikes.
 The lightest model, the Secret Service, seems to start at roughly 40 lbs with minimal accessories.
 A fully-equipped Fr8 will weight half again that much.
 All that to say, don’t count on loading on the rack of a bus or carrying them up stairs on a regular basis.

-I’ve enjoyed riding the more traditional WorkCycles Omafiets (“ohma-feets“) on typical city terrain and even a bit of smooth dirt—all at very modest speeds, of course.
-It’s a dignified ride: stately, collected, and restrained.
-If that’s not your idea of fun—if slightly rowdier riding or higher speed is the goal—then any of the bikes above are both more suitable and more affordable.
+It’s enjoyable on typical city terrain and even a bit of smooth dirt—all at very modest speeds, of course.
+If that’s your cup of tea, then they’re the best commuter option around.
+But if it’s understandable not your idea of fun—if slightly rowdier riding or higher speed is the goal—then other models in this list are both more suitable and more affordable.

 And if you’re unsure whether this is even the right type of bike to consider, then check out this article where I’ve covered the pros and cons in more detail.